Samantha Cameron's early life

-Born to Sir Reginald Sheffield, 8th Baronet, and Annabel Jones on April 18, 1971, Samantha had a privileged upbringing on a 300-acre estate in north Lincolnshire.
-And her family has links to aristocracy, too – indeed, research into her ancestry has shown she is the great-great-great-great-great-great-great-great granddaughter of Charles II and his mistress Nell Gwyn.
+Born to Sir Reginald Sheffield, 8th Baronet, and Annabel Jones on April 18, 1971, Samantha grew up on a 300-acre estate in north Lincolnshire.

 They went on to have two more children, Nancy, born in January 2004, and Arthur, born in February 2006.
-But tragedy hit in 2009, when Ivan sadly passed away in hospital.
+Sadly, in 2009 Ivan passed away in hospital aged six.